 This study is set in eight districts that span across Tanzania.
 With the exception of Kahama and Mbogwe, which are both part of Geita region, each district is in a different region of the country.
 This expansive geographical range has the potential to result in varying community characteristics throughout our sample.
 Therefore, to provide some context for our study we administered community surveys at both baseline and endline.
-Additionally, since community characteristics could potentially moderate how the programme impacts outcomes on youth and given that imbalances on these characteristics could affect our impact estimates, we performed balance tests on a number of community characteristics at baseline, finding that treatment and control communities were indeed similar.
-Team supervisors and assistant supervisors implemented the survey to community leaders and other knowledgeable community members.
+Additionally, since community characteristics could potentially moderate how the programme impacts outcomes on youth and given that imbalances on these characteristics could affect our impact estimates, we performed balance tests on a number of community characteristics at baseline, finding that treatment and control community leaders and other knowledgeable community members.
 The community survey collects information on access to key services, occurrences of recent positive and negative shocks, and information about the PSSN activities in the community.
 Although 84 communities are in the youth evaluation sample, survey data is missing from one community at endline.